 Whether or not you have a breadwinner mentality, knowing how to do some basic finance management is a skill that you can't pass up.
 The amount of money you're making doesn't matter either.
 High income, low income, or no regular income, keeping tabs on how much money you're spending compared to how much you're bringing in can help you stay out of hot water and can help you find opportunities to build wealth.

-If this is a manly skill you struggle with (or if you're an impulse spender), be sure to check out these resources from our blog to help you get started with building this skill:
+If this is a manly skill you struggle with (or if you're an impulse spender), be sure to check out this resources on the basics of budgeting to help you get started with building this skill.